logicalclocks/hops-docs/docs/admin_guide/hops_admin_guide.rst

    user-administration
    hops-configuration

-HopsWorks has an **administrator application** that allows you, the administrator, to perform management actions, monitor HopsWorks and Hops, and control HopsWorks and Hops.
+Hopsworks has an **administrator application** that allows you, the administrator, to perform management actions, monitor Hopsworks and Hops, and control Hopsworks and Hops.